FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 Authority, Limerick City and County Council, and all local stakeholders, to deliver an improved level

-of service in Limerick City.---
+of service in Limerick City.
+---
 5

 The Members thanked Mr Murray for his detailed presentation and expressed disappointment